Ukraine says Russia launched the biggest overnight drone bombardment of the war

 Ukraine is short-handed on the front line against its bigger enemy and needs further military support from its Western partners, especially air defenses.
 But uncertainty about the U.S. policy on the war has fueled doubts about how much help Kyiv can count on.

-Russia’s aerial attacks usually start late in the evening and end in the morning, because drones are harder to spot in the dark.
+Even so, Kremlin spokesman Dmitry Peskov said Monday the swap is expected to go ahead, although he said there were no specific arrangements so far for the transfer.

+Ukraine’s intelligence chief, Kyrylo Budanov, said the exchange of soldiers' bodies will begin this week.

-Russia has targeted civilian areas of Ukraine with Shahed drones during the war.
+Russia has repeatedly targeted civilian areas of Ukraine with Shahed drones during the war, as happened on Sunday night.
 The attacks have killed more that 12,000 Ukrainian civilians, according to the United Nations.
-Russia says it targets only military targets.
+Russia says it only attacks military targets.

 Ukraine has developed long-range drones that continue to strike deep inside Russia.